Hold onto Him

 Energy in MOTION to embrace change

-I am a social worker and my husband is a minister of religion.
-When we got married we were ready for the usual end to the fairy tale: “and they lived happily ever after”.
+I am a social worker and my husband was a minister of religion.
+When we got married, we were ready for the usual end to the fairy tale: “and they lived happily ever after”.
 We promised to support each other in sickness and in health, until death do us part.
-Nothing prepared us for the “in sickness” to last for 35 years of the 37 years that we are now married.
+Nothing prepared us for the “in sickness” of Andre’s journey with depression that lasted for 35 years of the 37 years that we were married.
+On the 30th of May 2020 Andre reached his limits and ended his life.

-While I hold a qualification in social work from the University of Stellenbosch (1982), and have had training in areas such as transactional analysis, selfdevelopment, marriage counselling and enrichment, trauma counselling, and emotional logic, my most significant training comes from deeply sharing in my husband’s walk with this disease, as well as that of his mother and our eldest daughter.
+While I hold a qualification in social work from the University of Stellenbosch (1982), and have had training in areas such as transactional analysis, self development, marriage counselling and enrichment, trauma counselling, and emotional logic, my most significant training comes from deeply sharing in my husband’s walk with depression, as well as that of his mother and our eldest daughter.

 Any illness or trauma provides a mirror that reflects where we need to adjust our lifestyle or coping mechanisms.
 Unfortunately, we have become masters at ignoring our emotions and minimising our losses – the death of a dream can be as traumatic as the death of a person.
+I dreamed of growing old with Andre.
+That dream has died with him.
 Sometimes our body or soul must yell at us before we stop to listen.
+I share the many lessons I have learnt in a book called “Hold onto Him”.
+I am grateful for many opportunities to live my mission in life: To leave people better than I found them.
+I help others to learn to listen to themselves, find their voice and develop new capacity to embrace change.